xGh05t/xGuides/Port_Scanning(Anonymous).md

  If settings are correct, execute.
 ===================================================

-sudo proxychains4 -q nmap -Pn -sT scanme.nmap.org
+sudo proxychains4 nmap -sT -Pn scanme.nmap.org 2>/dev/null

 # BONUS: To ensure that the IP address won't be disclosed to the target
 sudo iptables -A OUTPUT --dest scanme.nmap.org -j DROP